-In the afternoon we do a crevasse rescue session, covering skills appropriate to your ability and experience.
+In the afternoon we do a crevasse rescue training session.
 If someone on your rope falls into a crevasse, then get down on the ground immediately and dig your axe and crampons in to hold the fall.
 If they can’t simply climb out with the aid of a tight rope, then you have three rescue options:

 - A Group Haul – this is a safe, simple solution with 3 or more rescuers.

 - Self Rescue by Prussicking – the victim prussicks up the rope to escape the crevasse.